kent-map/kent/20c/20c-bates-biography/README.md

 As well as fiction, H.E.
 Bates wrote a biography of Edward Garnett, literary mentor and agent, and friend of [D.H.
 Lawrence](/20c/20c-lawrence-biography), who lived near Edenbridge.
 Two of his books _My Uncle Silas_ and _Sugar for the Horse_ were illustrated by Edward Ardizzone who lived at Rodmersham Green.

-Bates died in Canterbury on 29 January 1974 and is buried at Charing Crematorium.
+Bates died in Canterbury on 29 January 1974 and is interred at Charing Crematorium.